sghiassy/StateKit/README.md

                                 }}};
 ```

-When the `root` state receives either message the associated block will be run.
-This is a very javascripty-way of doing things with anonymous functions/blocks.
-It might be a little off-putting at first if this is a new pattern, but this is the foundation of functional programming which has proved itself at scale.
+When the `root` state receives either of the messages, the associated block will be run.

-Also note that the reference to the state chart is passed into the function as `sc` for you to reference.
-While you could potentially reference the state chart varaible from a variable outside the chart dictionary it is advised to use the passed in reference.
+Note that the reference to the state chart is passed into the function as `sc`.
+While you could potentially reference the state chart instance from a variable outside of the dictionary, it is advised to use the passed in reference.

 #### Sub-states